spatie/laravel-google-calendar/README.md

 ## How to obtain the credentials to communicate with Google Calendar

 The first thing you’ll need to do is to get some credentials to use Google API’s.
 I’m assuming that you’ve already created a Google account and are signed in.
-Head over to [Google API’s site](https://console.developers.google.com/apis) and click "Select a project" in the header.
+Head over to [Google API console](https://console.developers.google.com/apis) and click "Select a project" in the header.

 ![1](https://spatie.github.io/laravel-google-calendar/v2/1.jpg)